2026 RBC Heritage odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 17 majors

 The first major is in the books, but the 2026 PGA Tour season keeps rolling along with a Signature Event this week.
 The 2026 RBC Heritage will begin on Thursday from Hilton Head in South Carolina, and this event has seen nothing but major winners prevail recently.
 Entering the RBC Heritage 2026, each of the last six editions of this event have been won by major championship winners, including Justin Thomas (2025), Scottie Scheffler (2024), Matt Fitzpatrick (2023) and Jordan Spieth (2023).
 They're all in the 2026 RBC Heritage field, with Scheffler the +390 favorite per the latest PGA odds.

-Xander Schauffele (+1300) is the second-favorite to utilize in golf bets, followed by Fitzpatrick (+1500).
-Cameron Young valiantly battled for the green jacket, ultimately placing third, and he's at +1600 in the RBC Heritage odds, alongside Russell Henley, who was also among the group tied for third at Augusta.
+Mattpatrick and Xander Schauffele are tied at +1500 as the second favorites.
+Russell Henley (+1600) and Cameron Young (+1800), both of whom finished tied for third at the Masters, are the only other golfers lower than +2000.
 Before locking in any 2026 RBC Heritage picks, be sure to see the 2026 RBC Heritage predictions and projected leaderboard from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.